 Sometimes they’re growing directly from the roots and coming up through the soil near the trunk of the tree.

-Most fruit trees are grafted.
+Most fruit trees have been grafted.
 This means that shoots from below the graft union are growing from the rootstock, rather than from the variety.

-Why should fruit tree suckers always be removed?
+Why should you always remove fruit tree suckers?

 There are three very good reasons why you should always remove these shoots from your fruit trees.